omardelarosa/website/content/blog/2022/10/23/ai-thumbnails-with-stable-diffusion/index.md

     for edge in data["data"]["allMarkdownRemark"]["edges"]:
         prompt = None
         slug = edge["node"]["frontmatter"]["slug"]

-        if slug is not None:
+		# This uses the slug as a prompt, but it can be any field
         slug_as_words = slug.split("-")
         prompt = " ".join(slug_as_words)
-        else:
-            title = edge["node"]["frontmatter"]["title"]
-            if title is not None:
-                prompt = title
-            else:
+        outdir = sourcefilepath.replace("index.md", outdir_prefix)
-                print("no slug or title found for: ", edge) if prompt is not None:
+        if prompt is not None:
             output.append({
                 # This is the actual prompt
                 'prompt': prompt,
-                'outdir': sourcefilepath.replace("index.md", outdir_prefix)
+                'outdir': outdir
             })

 # Write the output file
 with open(output_file_name, 'w') as json_file:
     json.dump(output, json_file)
-    print("wrote prompts to: ", output_file_name)
 ```

-Obviously you can experiment with better systems for generating prompts, but I just went with a simple transformation on my post titles and slugs.
+This is where most of the experimentation can take place for better systems of generating prompts, but I just went with a simple transformation on my post titles and slugs for the sake of example.

-Afterwards, you can then save your resulting `prompts.json` file and keep it around
+Afterwards, the resulting `prompts.json` file can be kept around and used to generate examples (i.e. prompts) for your model.

 ## Stable Diffusion Model Pipeline

-For the sake of simplicity, I went with using a Google Colab Notebook as a base and then updated it with some additional code to process my `prompts.json` file and generate images for me that I could download as simple files later.
+For the sake of simplicity, I went with using [@woctezuma's Google Colab Notebook as a base](https://github.com/woctezuma/stable-diffusion-colab) and then updated it with some additional code to process my `prompts.json` file and generate images for me that I could download as simple files later.

 The first set of results didn't look great to me, but at least they worked as a proof of concept: